chatch/xcat/docs/protocol_stellar_asset_to_ethereum_erc20.md

 NOTE:
  * examples trade between a Stellar CNY Asset and an Ethereum OMG token but the goal is to support any combination
+ * uses the [HashedTimelockERC20 smart contract](https://github.com/chatch/hashed-timelock-contract-ethereum/blob/ERC20_HTLC/contracts/HashedTimelockERC20.sol) to lock up tokens on Ethereum
  * no consideration given to authorized flag assets yet. the holding account would need auth before continuing the trade OR some other mechanism would be required handle these.
- * requires a version of the [HashedTimelock smart contract](https://github.com/chatch/hashed-timelock-contract-ethereum) that supports tokens but none exists yet
- * ERC223 support could be added later for compatible tokens (flush out below first ...
-IS pay in one tx an advantage?)
+ * support for tokens that implement ERC223 could be added later (advantage being no approve step required - tokens sent in the same transaction as the newContract call transaction)

 ## Scenario 1 (S1): Swap initiated by Stellar Asset holder